-The national GP patient survey results published on 2 July 2015.
-295 survey forms were distributed and 116 were returned.
-This represented 1.2% of the practice's patient list.
+The national GP patient survey results published on 7 January 2016 showed the practice was performing above national averages.
+There were 285 survey forms distributed and 102 forms were returned.
+This represented 1.4% of the practice's patient list.
+For example,